 What Should Parents or Friends Say If They Are Concerned?

-Watch a video with Timberline Knolls on treatment for depression and eating disorders.
+Learn more about treatment for depression and eating disorders.